EseyomaFelix/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a file to print hello world
+a file that curts iron without making a noise